awsandy/EKS-Roadshow-Web/content/beginner/180_fargate/fargate-app.md

 * What can you change in the app-deployment.yaml file to run 3 replicas of the application rather than just one?
 * How would you then "apply" the change?
 * How would you then check that 3 pods are running?
+* What can you do to check the extra pods are running on Fargate?

 ----